fabioaromanini/passei-direto-tech-challenge/README.md

 #### Spark Jobs

-In order to trigger a spark job defined you uploaded to `<stage-name>.emr.jobs.pdcase`, simply send a message (any message) to a SNS topic called `<stage-name>-prod-emr-starter`.
+In order to trigger a spark job defined you uploaded to `<stage-name>.emr.jobs.pdcase`, simply send a message (any message) to an SNS topic called `<stage-name>-prod-emr-starter`.
 In a few seconds an EMR cluster with 1 m5.xlarge machine will be created and process data from your datasource/datawarehouse.
-Once the job is over, it will also create a few tables inside a athena database.
+Once the job is over, it will also create a few tables in an Athena database.
 Logs will be found on `<stage-name>.emr.jobs.pdcase/logs`.

+## Cleaning

+If you want to remove the complete stack, start by *removing all content from all the buckets* the project has created.
+They must be completely empty before proceeding.
+After doing that, open cloud formation on your console, select the created stack (something like passei-direto-<your-stage-name>).
+In a few minutes, all the resources will be deleted, and your account is as good as new.

 ## TODO